andrwvrn/MovieReviewClassifier/README.md

 # Making classifications
 There are two ways to get classification of a review by MovieReviewClassifier.
-1. You can do it locally by using script `classify.py` placed in the root directory of a repo.
+1. You can do it running `classify.py` from the root directory of this repo.
 There is an example of classification with the sample of a review extracted from the test part of our dataset and placed in the `/sample_reviews` folder.
 ```sh
 $ python3 classify.py sample_reviews/sample_pos_review.txt
 Rating: 7 Class: Positive